tos-kamiya/dendro_text/README.md

 -m --max-depth=DEPTH      Flatten the subtrees deeper than this.
 -s --file-separator=S     File separator (default: comma).
 -f --field-separator=S    Separator of tree picture and file (default: tab).
+-a --ascii-char-tree      Draw tree picture with ascii characters, not box-drawing characters.
 ```